Thomas-R-Staudt/lean-techniques-photo-album-technical-showcase/README.md

 Photo album technical showcase is a program that retreives JSON data from a web service, and displays data from each JSON object.
-I wrote this program as part of the application process for a position with Lean TECHniques, Inc.
+I wrote this program as part of the application process for a position with Lean TECHniques, Inc. The requirements for the program can be found in It-technical-showcases.pdf.

 ## Technologies

-The program is written in Python, version 3.7.
-It uses the following libraries: requests, json, and re.
+The program is written in Python, Version 3.7.
+It uses the following libraries:
+* requests
+* json and
+* re
 The program retreives JSON data from the following web service: https://jsonplaceholder.typicode.com/photos

 ## Installing Python and running the program